Hirevo/alexandrie/docs/src/whats-available/authentication-strategies.md

 This uses OAuth 2 to authenticate the user using its GitLab account.
 The remote instance can either be the [public one](https://gitlab.com) or a private instance.
 Filters on who gets authorized can be added based on group membership.

+You'll need to create a GitLab Application in order to get the required OAuth client credentials (the replacements for `GITLAB_OAUTH_CLIENT_ID` and `GITLAB_OAUTH_CLIENT_SECRET` in the example below) necessary for Alexandrie to authenticate users.

+You can create a new GitLab Application by [**clicking here (for gitlab.com)**](https://gitlab.com/-/profile/applications).
+You can also simply find this page within your account settings, under section `Applications`.

+The authorization callback URL to use is the homepage URL with `/account/gitlab/callback` added.

+For example, in the case of the Alexandrie instance hosted at **<https://crates.polomack.eu>**:
+- the authorization callback URL is `https://crates.polomack.eu/account/gitlab/callback`.

+The only OAuth scope needed to be granted for Alexandrie's usage is `read_api`.

 Configuration: